abbbi/virtnbdbackup/README.md

 `Note:`
 > The backup data for raw disks will only be crash consistent, be aware
 > that this might result in inconsistent filesystems after restoring!

-# Backup Format

-Currently, there are two output formats implemented:

- * `stream`: the resulting backup image is saved in a streamlined format, where the backup file consists of metadata about offsets and lengths of zeroed or allocated contents of the virtual machines disk.
-This is the default.
-The resulting backup image is thin provisioned.
- * `raw`: The resulting backup image will be a full provisioned raw image, this should mostly be used for debugging any problems with the extent handler, it won't work with incremental backups.

 # Backup Examples